AK-NSF-EPSCoR/ace-cesium-demo/README.md

 ## Cesium Demo : Historical imagery and change detection

+This is a demonstration created to explore using the [cesium]() tool kit to do web visualiation of histoircal imagery and lake change detection for the NSF EPSCoR Alaska Adapting to a Changing Environment (EPSCoR ACE) project.

+The imagery datasets visualizaed here are:
+* 1950's historical imagery by the USGS
+* 1980's historical Alaska High Altitutde Photogrammitry project imagery
+* current imagery layers

+Layerd in here is a lake change detection dataset created for the EPSCoR ACE Northern Test Case.
+Using the historical imagery lakes from the three different eras were mapped to allow lake changes to be detected and better understood.

+This Cesium web interface was an exploration by a summer intern, Khan Howe, into how to use the Cesium toolkit to bring in imagery web services and the lake change datasets done by other summer interns into a web visualizatoin environment.

 ### HOW TO's:
 You can access the web demo by going to: